My Hero Academia: Crossovers

 Izuku Midoriya, All Might, Katsuki Bakugo, and Shoto Todoroki appeared as playable characters in the 2018 crossover fighting game Jump Force.
 Izuku Midoriya, Katsuki Bakugo, Ochaco Uraraka, All Might, Shoto Todoroki, Eijiro Kirishima, Mina Ashido, and the members of League of Villains appeared as cosmetic outfits for players to purchase in Fortnite.
 Additionally, the in-game abilities including "Deku's Smash" and "Todoroki's Ice Wall" were introduced.
 In December 2023, a Roblox game based on the anime, My Hero Academia: Battlegrounds, was produced by Gamefam in collaboration with Crunchyroll and Toho; and in September 2025, its second game My Hero Academia: Ultimate was also developed by Gamefam in collaboration with Crunchyroll.

 Izuku and Katsuki were featured as playable characters in the Granblue Fantasy collaboration event from January 12–25, 2024.
 A collaboration with Overwatch 2 became available from October 17–30, 2024.
 The outfit skins featured Tracer as Deku, Juno as Uravity, Reinhardt as All Might, Kiriko as Himiko Toga, and Reaper as Tomura Shigaraki.
+As a first crossover with an anime franchise, the collaboration with Brawl Stars for the anime's tenth anniversary, developed and published by Toho International and Supercell, was announced in April 2026.
+The character skins for the game including the designs based on Izuku Midoriya, All Might, Katsuki Bakugo, Ochaco Uraraka, and Tomura Shigaraki.
+The collaboration became available until May 7.